 Nicolas Dessaigne - Co-Founder & Board Member, Algolia

 Algolia was founded in 2012 in Paris by Nicolas Dessaigne and Julien Lemoine with the mission to allow developers and business teams to build and optimize delightful Search and Discovery experiences that increase online engagement, conversion rates and revenue.
-More than 9,500 companies including Under Armour, Lacoste, Birchbox, Stripe, Slack, Medium, and Zendesk rely on Algolia to manage over 95 billion search queries a month.
-Algolia has raised more than 184mio in capital.
+More than 10,000 companies including Under Armour, Lacoste, Birchbox, Stripe, Slack, Medium, and Zendesk rely on Algolia to manage over 1.5 trillion search queries per year.
+Algolia has raised more than 334mio in capital as of today and is valued at over 2.25bn.

 On personas and Champions: